 This is Part Two of a three part series on professional and organizational maturity in the field of campus recreation by Grady Sheffield.
 It’s based on a presentation given by Sheffield and Bill Crocket at several regional and national NIRSA conferences.
-Read Part One here.
+Read Part One and Part Three.

 The traditional perception of the collegiate recreation career track usually follows a hierarchal approach that begins with a student, hourly, or support employee serving in a task-centered or entry-level job function.
 The career track then progresses from the graduate assistant, to mid-level manager, moving on to senior level leadership, and finally reaching the top as a director.
 See Figure One.
 Does any of this suggest professional to you?
 Do you see a problem that lies within the traditional view in regards to professional success?
 It seems to lead to the assumption that leadership and responsibility increase as you move up the ranks.
 It can make an organization/department dependent on many individuals in the early stages of the career path, and it goes without saying that only a few actually get to the top.
 This model or thought process misses the value of professional maturity by putting a focus on title or position as a means to professionalism.

 What is meant by being a professional?
 We might say a professional is someone who has a set of values and a body of knowledge which they apply consistently to meet the needs of their clients, programs and organizations.
 Professionalism, professional and professional development are not professional maturity but components of the maturation process.
 Don’t confuse PROFESSIONALISM or PROFESSIONAL with your JOB TITLE.